SJSU-CS-systems-group/piman/Installation_Guide.md

 Included in PiMan is a user-interface designed to allow easier setup of configuration and pis.
 Use the piman config launch option shown above.

-‘Python3 piman.py config {city_name} {path/to/config.yaml} {path/to/hosts.csv}’
+‘Python3 piman.py config {project_name} {path/to/config.yaml} {path/to/hosts.csv}’

 ![config setup](https://i.imgur.com/CLgEUD2.png)

-If PiMan is hosted on a VM and you'd like to access the configuration UI from a different client, you can use 'ssh -N -L 5000:localhost:5000 name@city'.
-Replace name@city to be the VM login that you would like to link to.
+If PiMan is hosted on a VM and you'd like to access the configuration UI from a different client, you can use 'ssh -N -L 5000:localhost:5000 {usr}@{VM_IP}'.
 You should now be able to connect to the webserver by going to 'localhost:5000' in your browser.

 ![connect 5000](https://lh6.googleusercontent.com/tO6aIphSFyNeW_X7Q-MW3GHB_UoQgQnuHeZ9H9fOlbwzwI2Zlc9fBTCvuyvEItrYMrC-3Akb2DuDa0svwiu0XCMuclhZfDWZ37PqIQkMM9ypfdm40rQO-aiGsyiNO7zX8XRFOqJA)